-- Our programming spans grades 1 through 12; our desire is to develop long-term, lasting friendships with parents and children in order to share the love of Christ and encourage the positive development of our community.
+- Our programming spans Kindergarten through senior citizens; our desire is to develop long-term, lasting friendships with parents and children in order to share the love of Christ and encourage the positive development of our community.

 - Prayer undergirds our activities and we teach Biblical principles in many of our adult and youth programs.
 It is our aim to depend upon God, to seek to glorify Him in all we do, and to live out the Gospel in our actions as well as our words so that more people will be drawn to Christ.